ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ### Assign user policies
 {: #plan-create-update-deployments-16}

-In the previous steps, roles in Cloud Foundry organization and spaces could be configured with the Terraform provider.
-For user policies on other resources like the Kubernetes clusters, you will be using the [roles](https://github.com/IBM-Cloud/multiple-environments-as-code/tree/master/terraform/roles) folder in the cloned repo.
+For user policies on resources like the deployed services or a possible Kubernetes clusters, you will be using the [roles](https://github.com/IBM-Cloud/multiple-environments-as-code/tree/master/terraform/roles) folder in the cloned repo.

-For the *Development* environment as defined in [this tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-users-teams-applications#users-teams-applications), the policies to define are:
+For the *Development* environment as discussed in [this tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-users-teams-applications#users-teams-applications), the policies to define are:

 |           | IAM Access policies |
 | --------- | ----------- |